Why Did We Never Go Back To The Moon?

 Our Closest Neighbor

-The moon is the dominant feature in the night sky.
+The moon is the dominant feature in the night sky and has inspired humans for countless years.
 The constant changes of its phases, the eclipses that grace its surface, and the many faces it seems to have etched onto it all captivate the general populace.
 Many wondered what the moon was like, if anything lived there, and how it got there.
 These questions were left unanswered until the 1960s, when NASA aimed its sights on the moon and landed men there on July 20th, 1969.
 5 more missions successfully landed on the moon, and since 1972 no men have ever walked on the moon.
 Many wonder why, and depending on who you ask you will get several answers.
 Here is but a sampling of the possible reasons.

 Nothing in life is free, and this is especially true when it came to the moon landings.
 Adjusted for inflation, the moon landings cost hundreds of billions of dollars.
 This takes into account all the prep work for the Apollo Program, including the Mercury and Gemini missions as well as development of the rocket, payload, lander, capsule, and disaster funds.
 Nowadays, NASA gets a few billion dollars per year, nothing even remotely close to the 1960s level of spending.
 Regardless, the billions it gets is still a large sum of money.
 The high cost is a result of the most important component of the payload: the human beings.
 To provide them with atmosphere, heat, water, and food requires more materials such as metal and rocket fuel.
 Prices quickly get out of hand because of this because the more you bring the bigger and heavier the craft is.
 Sending a robot instead, which does not have the same needs as a human, is much cheaper and therefore for the same dollar amount you can send more probes into space versus one manned mission.
 More studies out in space is a better return on one's investment.
 Clearly, with such a limited budget, NASA can only afford to have more robotic missions than manned missions.